 All my friends are no longer girls.
 They’re women.
 Not ladies, either, because none of us would conjure up high heels, crossed ankles, delicate laughs, or formal clothes.
 We can do that, but we’d rather not.
 We run around in sneakers, sit crossed-legged, laugh so loudly we get kicked out of restaurants, and are more comfy in track pants or jeans.

 My women pals are large (not necessarily in size, but in life), smart, loving, and unique.
 We talk about everything, from food to sex to other pleasures and pains.
 We discuss our husbands, or man friends, or other women, or television and movies.
-We recommend the latest books we’re reading.
-We love to all finish the same novel and then see the film version.
+We read or recommend the latest books we’re reading and we love to read a book and then see the movie.

 One of my closest friends is my cousin.
-We’ve known each other since birth, just like a sister, and have that flow of shared genes between us on top of our enduring friendship.
+We’ve known each other since birth, just like a sister, and have that flow of shared genes between us.

-They’ve helped me through divorce (now that’s another story), child rearing, loss of loved ones, difficult times.
-They’ve been there at the celebrations and crossroads.
+They’ve helped me through divorce, child rearing, loss of loved ones, difficult times.
+They’ve been there at the celebrations, successes and crossroads.
 Happily, I’ve been there for them, too, or at least I’ve tried.

 We support one another, praise or critique when deserved or needed, raise a glass or two or more in tears or laughter.
 We can bitch and complain without feeling censored or misunderstood.
 We can disagree without losing each other’s respect.
 In fact, sometimes it only heightens our esteem.
 We can be annoyed with another, because we can be real.
 It doesn’t shake that deep abiding love.

 I realize and never take for granted that I am especially lucky.
-I have lots of women friends.
+I have lots of women in my life.
 I adore them.
 They help me laugh, cry, think, learn, and grow.
 They demand that I be honest and true, not just to them, but to myself as well.
 As the saying goes, they insist that I be the best I can be.

-To all the girls I’ve loved before, I still love you now.
+To all the girls I’ve loved before, I love you now and always.